stkbailey/data-replication-on-kubernetes/README.md

 #### Set up Minio Storage

-Argo Workflows can pass files from into or out of a container through the use of "artifacts".
+Argo Workflows can pass files into or out of a container through the use of "artifacts".
 For local deployments, an easy way to configure artifact passing is through a Kubernetes deployment of [MinIO](https://min.io/).
 Argo has [plenty of guidance](https://argoproj.github.io/argo/configure-artifact-repository/) on setting this up with other services, but you can follow along below for a quick MinIO deployment.

 Note that you'll need to have `helm` installed (essentially, a Kubernetes package manager).
 On Mac, you can use Homebrew: `brew install helm`.
+Then, run the following:

 ```{zsh}
 # Add the MinIO helm chart